Direct indexing gives you immediate access to indices such as the FTSE 100 or S&P500.

 So if you’re concerned about the environment, you can stay invested in most of the firms in an index, but specifically exclude those in the oil and gas sector.

 Performance takes into account holdings today and looks back - hence will be less accurate for funds that rebalance often/more accurate for indices.
 Includes dividends.

 If we all pulled our money out of industries that didn’t align with our values, the impact would be huge.
 It would send a strong message to the companies whose share price is propped up by the flow of funds into ETFs, and the impact on your returns could be surprising!
 Historically, many controversial industries have underperformed compared to the rest of the market.

 But the personalisation doesn’t stop there.
 We can also adjust for particular market risks, such as high inflation.
 Or even to take account of individual company preferences.
 Direct indexing takes back the reins from the fund manager, so you have the flexibility and control to write your own narrative.

-If you want to see what a portfolio that reflects your values looks like and how it would perform, check out our interactive tool.
+If you want to see what a portfolio that reflects your values looks like and how it would perform, check out our interactive Fund Explorer.

 If you invested instead in an index fund, Uri’s Umbrellas would be just one of many firms in your portfolio.
 So if it’s a bad year for buying rain covers, your exposure is limited to the weight of that firm in the index.